Best Personal Loans With No Origination Fee in 2024

 Frequently asked questions

 The best origination fee for a personal loan is none at all.
-If you must pay an origination fee, then you will want to aim for one that’s between 1% and 5%.
-Whether this is possible, however, depends on your credit profile.
+If you must pay an origination fee, aim for one between 1% and 5%.
+Borrowers with fair or bad credit will likely need to pay higher fees.

-No. Even if you have bad or fair credit, you should avoid upfront (or, in this context, out-of-pocket) fees when taking out a personal loan.
-Personal loans that charge out-of-pocket fees could be a sign of predatory lending.
+No. Even if you have bad or fair credit, steer clear of loans with upfront fees (aside from origination fees, which may be unavoidable).
+Other out-of-pocket fees are a common sign of predatory lending.

 Maybe.
-Some lenders — SoFi, for instance — may allow you to opt in for an origination fee in exchange for a lower APR.
-Also, if you have excellent credit, your lender might remove its origination fee if you ask.
+Some lenders — SoFi, for instance — allow some borrowers to pay an origination fee in exchange for lower rates.